Tutorial: Use Creator to create indoor maps

 7. In the response window, select the Headers tab.

 8. Copy the value of the Operation-Location key.
-This is the status URL that you'll use to check the status of the conversion.
+It contains the status URL that you use to check the status of the conversion.

-A screenshot of Postman showing the URL value of the operation location key in the responses header.
+Screenshot of Postman that shows the URL value of the operation location key in the response header.

 1. In the Postman app, select New.